midhunatgithub/Songs/README.md

 # Songs
-Create a simple iOS app that plays random .mp3 files from the location of your choice.
-The app should:
+Simple iOS app that plays random .mp3 files from the location of your choice.

 * Include a stop and start function